ConnorFreebairn/helpdesk/README.md

 -----------------------------------------------------------------------------------------

-This problem requires a SQL Server (express will do) Create a database and run the two scripts included in the project under the DB folder.
+This program requires a SQL Server (express will do) Create a database and run the two scripts included in the project under the DB folder.
 Once the scripts complete, edit the App.config file within each solution and edit the connection string to match your SQL DB